gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 To trigger updates during the maintenance window automatically, Gardener offers the following methods:

-* _Auto-update_: <br>Gardener starts an update during the next maintenance window whenever there’s a version available in the `CloudProfile` that is higher than the one of your shoot cluster specification, and that is not classified as `preview` version.
+* _Auto-update_: <br>Gardener starts an update during the next maintenance window whenever there’s a version available in the `CloudProfile` that is higher than the one of your shoot cluster specification, and that isn’t classified as `preview` version.
 For Kubernetes versions, auto-update only updates to higher patch levels.

   You can either activate auto-update on the Gardener dashboard (**CLUSTERS** > **[YOUR-CLUSTER]** > **OVERVIEW** > **Lifecycle** > **Maintenance**) or in the shoot cluster specification:

   *  `.spec.maintenance.autoUpdate.kubernetesVersion: true`
   *  `.spec.maintenance.autoUpdate.machineImageVersion: true`

 * _Forceful updates_: <br>In the maintenance window, Gardener compares the current version given in the shoot cluster specification with the version list in the `CloudProfile`.
-If the version has an expiration date and if the date is before the start of the maintenance window, Gardener starts an update to the highest version available in the `CloudProfile` that is not classified as `preview` version.
+If the version has an expiration date and if the date is before the start of the maintenance window, Gardener starts an update to the highest version available in the `CloudProfile` that isn’t classified as `preview` version.
 The highest version in `CloudProfile` can’t have an expiration date.
 For Kubernetes versions, Gardener only updates to higher patch levels or consecutive minor versions.

 If you don’t want to wait for the next maintenance window, you can annotate the `Shoot` specification with `shoot.gardener.cloud/operation: maintain`.
 Gardener then checks immediately if there’s an auto-update or a forceful update needed.